chearon/dropflow/README.md

 `file:///` URLs will `load()` synchronously on the backend via `readFileSync`.
 To get synchronous behavior without having promises swallow errors, you can use the `loadSync` method.

-`ArrayBuffers` are loaded immediately in the constructor, just like in the browser.
+Buffers passed to the constructor cause the font to load synchronously, just like in the browser.

 ```ts
 const fonts: FontFaceSet;